nimberledge/akm-xg/README.md

 This project will use the Julia [4] programming language to implement these models to showcase the powerful capabilities and library support offered by the language.
 Julia also allows us to create notebook environments for more interactive / visual tasks - something very popular in the data science community.

+## Short-term goals

+- [x] Create a visualization tool to draw a football pitch as per the data format coordinates (defined by [Statsbomb repo](https://github.com/statsbomb/open-data/tree/master/doc))
+- [x] Create basic library functions to parse and extract relevant data for xG models
+- [ ] Perform rudimentary statistical analysis of shot data, export to a convenient format for processing
+- [ ] Implement fundamental xG models based on linear/logistic regression in 1-2 parameters
+- [ ] Create visualization tools for different event types in the data (pass, carry, tackle, etc.)
+- [ ] Introduce a multi-parameter ML-based model for xG

+## Medium-term goals

+- [ ] Experiment with different parameters not directly available from the event data (e.g. game-state)
+- [ ] Experiment with encoding position data for teammates and opposition
+- [ ] Build extension statistics to xG - xA, xThreat, etc.
+- [ ] Refactor toolkit for use as a public open-source Julia library

+## Long-term goals

+- [ ] Work towards using Statsbomb Stats360 data as a primary source of input to the model, using multiple frames to gauge fuzzy stats like xThreat
+- [ ] Work towards creating an xA model that doesn't rely on a shot being taken (i.e. a good cross should have non-zero xA even if a striker fails to reach it)
+- [ ] Work towards using CV concepts to analyze video frames of games and build an ML model that applies the eye-test in real-time

+## If you're interested in Football Data/Statistics

+Collection of links that provide some unique perspectives on football performance via statistics / models

+1. [Club Elo](http://clubelo.com/) - ELO models applied to European club football, stretching back many decades
+2. [Opta AI for Sports](https://www.statsperform.com/artificial-intelligence/) - AI solutions for a wide range of sports data applications
+3. [Mathematical Modelling of Football](https://www.youtube.com/watch?v=yX85v-ASzQw&list=PLedeYskZY0vBOdQ6Uc9eZjZ2-nz1JT3R7&ab_channel=FriendsofTracking) - Youtube course on football data science

 ### Citations
 [1] https://thesefootballtimes.co/2020/04/08/the-roots-of-expected-goals-xg-and-its-journey-from-nerd-nonsense-to-the-mainstream/